Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Cordless Drill Driver

-For any round holes you’ll need to have a drill to power it.
-So, while obvious, a good quality drill is invaluable to have.
+For any round holes, you’ll need to have a drill to power it.
+So, while noticeable, a good quality drill is invaluable to have.

-When looking for a drill be sure to consider:
+When looking for a drill, be sure to consider the following:

 • Brand name and buying into an ecosystem of tools you can share batteries across

-• Amp hours is important to ensure batteries run longer (larger numbers are better)
+• Amp hours are essential to ensure batteries run longer

 • Torque for running larger hole saws